microsoft/vscode-docs/api/extension-guides/chat.md

 Chat participants should not be purely question-answering bots.
 When building a chat participant, be creative and use the existing VS Code API to create rich integrations in VS Code.
 Users also love rich and convenient interactions, such as buttons in your responses, menu items that bring users to your participant in chat.
 Think about real life scenarios where AI can help your users.

 It doesn't make sense for every extension to contribute a chat participant.
 Having too many participants in chat might lead to a bad user experience.
 Chat participants are best when you want to control the full prompt, including instructions to the language model.
-Use chat variables when you only want to provide extra context to a prompt when requested by the user.
 You can reuse the carefully crafted Copilot system message and you can contribute context to other participants.

 For example, language extensions (such as the C++ extension) can contribute in various other ways:

-- Contribute variables that bring language service smarts to the user query.
-For example, the C++ extension could resolve the `#cpp` variable to the C++ state of the workspace.
+- Contribute tools that bring language service smarts to the user query.
+For example, the C++ extension could resolve the `#cpp` tool to the C++ state of the workspace.
 This gives the Copilot language model the right C++ context to improve the quality of Copilot answers for C++.
 - Contribute smart actions that use the language model, optionally in combination with traditional language service knowledge, to deliver a great user experience.
 For example, C++ might already offer an "extract to method" smart action that uses the language model to generate a fitting default name for the new method.

 Chat extensions should explicitly ask for user consent if they are about to do a costly operation or are about to edit or delete something that can't be undone.
 To have a great user experience, we discourage extensions from contributing multiple chat participants.
 Up to one chat participant per extension is a simple model that scales well in the UI.